truschival/DigitalRooster.dev/content/pages/hardware.md

 -   The possiblity to connect an external I2C device.
 I have a APDS9660 gesture and light sensor in mind for dynamic back-light control or gesture snooze.

+-   Last but not least: a separate header for UART console since when assembled it is hard to access the UART of the Raspberry Pi.

 The Mk3b is also compatible with both Raspberry Pi *and* Banana Pi M2 Zero.
 So you have a wider choice of more powerful hardware!